mleoking/LeoTaskApp/README.md

 For other system users:

 * Install [Java](http://www.oracle.com/technetwork/java/javase/downloads/jdk7-downloads-1880260.html) and include the the directory of the command _java_ in the system's _PATH_ environment variable.
-* Install [Gnuplot](http://sourceforge.net/projects/gnuplot/files/gnuplot/4.6.5/) and include the the directory of the command _gnuplot_ in the system's _PATH_ environment variable.
+* Install [Gnuplot 4.6.5](http://sourceforge.net/projects/gnuplot/files/gnuplot/4.6.5/) and include the the directory of the command _gnuplot_ in the system's _PATH_ environment variable.

 **2. Run an application:**